rushirb2001/rushirb2001/README.md

 - 🐙 [GitHub](https://github.com/rushirb2001)

 ---
-*Passionate about Computer Vision and ML!
-Open to research collaborations and internship opportunities.*
+*Passionate about Deep Learning Research and Medical AI!
+Open to research collaborations and graduate opportunities.*